 It starts with sautéing shallots, garlic and mushrooms in olive oil.

-Add a couple heaping handfuls of greens.
+Add a couple of heaping handfuls of greens.
 Here I’ve used spinach, but keep in mind, kale and chard work well too.
 Wilt.

 Add chicken or veggie stock.